apache/spark/docs/helm-chart/manage-dags-files.rst

 Bake DAGs in Docker image
 -------------------------

-The recommended way to update your DAGs with this chart is to build a new docker image with the latest DAG code:
+The recommended way to update your DAGs with this chart is to build a new Docker image with the latest DAG code:

 .. code-block:: bash